RenukaGurumurthy/nucleus-analytics-jobs/README.md

 Following command could be used, from the base directory.

-> java -classpath build/libs/migration-scripts-fat.jar: org.gooru.migration.StatDataMigration
+> java -classpath build/libs/migration-scripts-fat.jar: org.gooru.migration.jobs.StatDataMigration